 How long does the Omnibus Rule protect HIPAA data?

-The Omnibus Rule ensures that HIPAA protection extends for up to 50 years following an individual's death.
+The Omnibus Rule ensures that HIPAA protection extends for up to 50 years following the death of an individual.
 It also allows covered entities more flexibility in disclosing a decedent's PHI to those involved in their care and payment before their passing.

 Subscribe to Paubox Weekly